NeilSWells/iolairPanelMeter/README.md

 # iolairPanelMeter
 Voltmeter and ammeter design that fits inside a Chi Tai case.
-As used on Nordhavn boats.

 ```
 Supply - 7-32v DC